Discreet Confidential Consultation (213) 374-3952

 • makes these other non-related instances highly inflammatory and prejudicial to the defendant.

 The prosecution's case should rise or fall on its own merits, which is the defense's biggest argument.
+By challenging the prosecution's case, you can empower yourself and increase your chances of a favorable outcome.

 In other words, the prosecutors are only trying to use those other cases because they don't have the evidence to prove their current case.